JosephDuffy/josephduffy.co.uk/data/posts/gathered-1-0-1.md

 ---

-Gathered 1.0.1 was released a couple of weeks ago and I wanted to write a quick blog post addressing part of the [changelog](https://yetii.net/gathered/changelog "Gathered changelog"):
+Gathered 1.0.1 was released a couple of weeks ago and I wanted to write a quick blog post addressing part of the [changelog](https://yetii.net/gathered/changelog "Gathered changelog")---:

 > Removed the "Disable Device Sleep" option (at Apple's request)